-The Report is based on the information collected by the EU4Digital in Q1 2020 via the PSRC experts, who are also members of IRB EWG of the EaPeReg.
-Information collected includes text of relevant national legislation required to assess gaps in AM legislation using the EU regulatory framework as a benchmark.
+The Report is based on the information collected by the EU4Digital in Q1 2020 via the ANRCETI experts, who are also members of IRB EWG of the EaPeReg.
+Information collected includes text of relevant national legislation required to assess gaps in the Republic of Moldova legislation using the EU regulatory framework as a benchmark.
 Where necessary, additional sources of available information, such as relevant legislation, were reviewed by EU4Digital.
 Please see Annex 1 for the list of national legislation analysed under gap assessment exercise.